-- 8) Describe any changes to capital projects and related planning budgets the Utility has made or is planning to make in response to the effects of the pandemic. - The Company has elected to forego its typical 300 meter changeouts this year.
-This decision was made to eliminate visits into private homes. - 9) Describe any supply chain disruptions the Utility is experiencing or expects may occur and the effects of such supply chain disruptions. - At this time the Company is not experiencing any supply chain disruptions. - 10) Describe whether the Utility and/or its parent company has adequate access to capital or has been negatively affected in accessing the capital markets or has been downgraded by any credit rating services. - The company has received a loan under the PPP program which it expects to be fully forgiven under the terms of the program.
-The company has not needed any other capital during this period, therefore it cannot comment on the availability of capital. - 11) Describe incremental costs associated with the COVID-19 pandemic since the State of Emergency order, how the cost is calculated, cost to date, accounting treatment, impact on earnings, and proposed or planned rate treatment. - Costs are not large enough to be capitalized or added to the rate base.
+- No material changes since last month's response. - The Company has elected to forego its typical 300 meter changeouts this year.
+This decision was made to eliminate visits into private homes. - 9) Describe any supply chain disruptions the Utility is experiencing or expects may occur and the effects of such supply chain disruptions. - No material changes since last month's response. - At this time the Company is not experiencing any supply chain disruptions. - 10) Describe whether the Utility and/or its parent company has adequate access to capital or has been negatively affected in accessing the capital markets or has been downgraded by any credit rating services. - No material changes since last month's response. - The company has received a loan under the PPP program which it expects to be fully forgiven under the terms of the program.
+The company has not needed any other capital during this period, therefore it cannot comment on the availability of capital. - 11) Describe incremental costs associated with the COVID-19 pandemic since the State of Emergency order, how the cost is calculated, cost to date, accounting treatment, impact on earnings, and proposed or planned rate treatment. - No material changes since last month's response. - Costs are not large enough to be capitalized or added to the rate base.
 They will be expensed.
 Masks for staff were provided by the State and DES at no charge.
 We will continue to provide mitigation (masks, cleaning, etc) to our employees to comply with the universal guidelines and will continue to do so while they are necessary.
 If the costs increase, the Company may decide to capitalize them and add them to the rate base.